balfieri/aws/README.md

 <p>
 <pre>
-[embed your LASTNAME in the key name or whatever you want to call it to make it unique:] aws ec2 create-key-pair --key-name awsLASTNAMEkey --query 'KeyMaterial' \
+# embed your LASTNAME in the key name or whatever you want to call it to make it unique
+aws ec2 create-key-pair --key-name awsLASTNAMEkey --query 'KeyMaterial' \
                         --output text > ~/.ssh/awsLASTNAMEkey.pem
 chmod 400 ~/.ssh/awsLASTNAMEkey.pem

-[allow TCP to communicate with your security group so you can ssh in etc.:] aws ec2 authorize-security-group-ingress --group-id `owner_group` --protocol tcp
+# allow TCP to communicate with your security group so you can ssh in etc.
+aws ec2 authorize-security-group-ingress --group-id `owner_group` --protocol tcp
                                          --port 22 --cidr 0.0.0.0/0 --region `owner_region`
 </pre>